dstackai/dstack/docs/examples/index.md

 ### Override resources via CLI

-Resources can be configured not only through `.dstack/workflows.yaml` but also via the `dstack run` command.
+Resources can be configured not only through the YAML file but also via the `dstack run` command.

 The following command that runs the `hello` workflow using interruptible instances with 4 GPUs: